nayafia/proposals-analysis/README.md

-# Community Grant Programs Analysis
+# Decentralized funding?
+An analysis of three programs

-Data that goes with [post](link), an analysis of community grant programs for open source projects.
+Data that goes with [this post](https://nadiaeghbal.com/grant-programs), an analysis of community grant programs for three open source projects (Zcash, Monero, Dash).

 Each folder has a .csv file and readme with notes on methodology and a key.